PAR-Government/Media-Journaling-Tool/README.md

 For Anaconda users wishing to use FFMPEG:

 *	Dowload and install FFMPEG 3.1.1.
-*	Download and install opencv 2.4.13 fro opencv.org using the appropriate architecture (x86 or x64).
+*	Download and install opencv 2.4.13 from opencv.org using the appropriate architecture (x86 or x64).
 Make sure it is built with FFMPEG.
 This is confirmed by looking for opencv/build/x64/vc11/opencv_ffmpeg2413_64.dll.
 Follow build-from-source instructions for opencv to include FFMPEG.
 *	Copy opencv/build/python/2.7/x64/cv2.pyd (or x86/cv2.pyd for the x86 architecture) to Anaconda2/Lib/site-packages
 *	Set environment variables:
 *	32-bit: Set OPENCV_DIR to the absolute path of opencv/x86/vc11